-By the way, if "None of the Above" wins for any Party office, then the position is considered vacant, subject to being later filled, but none of the candidates defeated by NOTA may be appointed to that vacancy during the term.
-(LP Bylaws Article 10.7)
+By the way, the rest of that bylaw article provides that if "None of the Above" wins a majority for President or Vice-President, then no candidate shall be nominated for that office.
+If "None of the Above" wins for any Party office, then the position is considered vacant, subject to being later filled, but none of the candidates defeated by NOTA may be appointed to that vacancy during the term.